brainfucksec/brainfucksec.github.io/contacts.md

 `brainfucksec@pm.me`

-Also you can find Me on:
+Also you can find me on:

 GitHub: [brainfucksec](https://github.com/brainfucksec)

-Arch Linux: `brainfucksec`